aalquist/cli-query/README.md

 optional arguments:
   --get GET             get template details
-  --type TYPE           the templates by filter type --args-use-stdin      use stdin for large arg lists --arg-list ARG_LIST [ARG_LIST ...]
+  --type TYPE           the templates by filter type --filterfile FILTERFILE
+                        define your own template.
+Intended to be used with one of the arg list flags --args-use-stdin      use stdin as alternative to arg-list param --arg-list ARG_LIST [ARG_LIST ...]
+                        additional args for a JSONPath condition:
+                        #JSONPATHCRITERIA.somekey#
-                        additional args to inject into any template condition --edgerc EDGERC       Location of the credentials file [$AKAMAI_EDGERC] --section SECTION     Section of the credentials file [$AKAMAI_EDGERC_SECTION]
+  --edgerc EDGERC       Location of the credentials file [$AKAMAI_EDGERC] --section SECTION     Section of the credentials file
+                        [$AKAMAI_EDGERC_SECTION]